-LGBTQ individuals and/or their families professional can benefit from professional counseling and support but it’s important to find providers who support and understand our particular issues.
-This page lists local and nationally-based organizations as well as help lines that provide counseling, support, and information for the LGBTQ community and their friends and family.
+LGBTQ individuals and/or their families can benefit from professional counseling and support but it’s important to find providers who both validate the LGBTQ community and understand our particular issues.
+As a start, you might check these local counseling services, help lines, and nationally-based resources.

-- If you or someone you know is at risk for self harm or feeling suicidal, immediately click the red telephone image on the right side of the page for 24-crisis helplines.
+- If you or someone you know is at risk for self harm or suicide immediately contact a 24-Hour Crisis helpline.

 - For emergency housing and shelter, dial 211 to connect with Washington’s centralized resource for health and human services information and referrals.
-Note this is not a 24-hour help line and hold times can be long.
-Also see Win211.org for more details and resources.
+This is not 24-hour help line and hold times can be long.
+See Win211.org for details.

 Local Therapist and Support Groups